GreyPi/FTP-client-server/README.md

   ensure no data was lost and to avoid any overflows.
 A good learning project in understanding computer networking.

 **How to Run:**
+  1. Download Zip folder.
+  2. Extract files.
+  3. Open terminal/CMD in directory for server.py and client.py.
+  4. In server.py run "python server.py" The server is now running and listening for requests.
+  5. In client.py run "python client.py 3000" to establish connection.
+  6. Any data sent to the server will now be displayed.

+***Sources**: Professor Yun Tian of Cal State Fullerton University.